-.
-Anti-war activist
+- Anti-war activist

-.
-Executive director of Peace Action Network
+- Executive director of Peace Action Network

-.
-"The United States needs to end its shameful status as arms merchant to the world."
+- "The United States needs to end its shameful status as arms merchant to the world."

-Martin's attitude towards America's world role is evident in his assertion that "We [the U.S.] enable the killing [that occurs around the world].
-Uncle Sam, as the world’s number-one weapons dealer, has armed one or more sides in nearly every war worldwide….
-The United States needs to end its shameful status as arms merchant to the world."
+Condemning America as the nation that most egregiously “enable[s] the killing” that occurs in military conflicts across the globe, Martin charges that “Uncle Sam, as the world’s number-one weapons dealer, has armed one or more sides in nearly every war worldwide.”
+“The United States needs to end its shameful status as arms merchant to the world,” he adds.

-On March 29, 2004, Martin issued a statement on behalf of Peace Action calling upon voters to help defeat President Bush in the upcoming November election.
-"Bush has pushed this country and the world towards a cataclysm rather than towards safety," said Martin.
-"Bush has been so harmful to progress on the issues of nuclear disarmament, international cooperation, the arms trade and the elimination of war as a means of resolving international conflict, that this country and the world cannot risk another four years of his failed leadership.
-We feel we have no choice but to issue this unusual 'dis-endorsement.'"
+On March 29, 2004, Martin issued a statement on behalf of Peace Action urging voters to help defeat President Bush in the upcoming November election.
+Asserting that Bush “has pushed this country and the world towards a cataclysm rather than towards safety,” Martin stated that the president “has been so harmful to progress on the issues of nuclear disarmament, international cooperation, the arms trade and the elimination of war as a means of resolving international conflict, that this country and the world cannot risk another four years of his failed leadership.”

 In May 2009, Martin appeared at the First Congregational United Church of Christ in Boise, Idaho, to give a speech titled “Prospects for Peace and Nuclear Disarmament Under President Obama.”

 In August 2010, Martin went to Japan to help commemorate the 65th anniversary of what he viewed as the horrific American decision to drop atomic bombs on Hiroshima and Nagasaki during World War II.
 The gathering was sponsored by the Japanese peace group Gensuikin, which invited Martin to attend and covered all of his travel expenses.
 This was one of three trips Martin has made to Hiroshima.